marinaesca/solace-interview/DISCUSSION.md

   See more info here: https://nextjs.org/docs/messages/react-hydration-error

 - Glaring bug no 6.
+  Warning: Each child in a list should have a unique "key" prop.

+- Glaring bug no 7.
   The reset search button is not functional

 2. Improve the design UI/UX to make the experience better for prospective patients.
 We value design heavily at Solace so feel free to flex your skills in this area.
 The repo is set up with tailwind but feel free to use any styling framework you’d like.